byronpendason/byronpendason.github.io/young_penda.md

 Wāse pulled the seax out of his gut and threw it.
 There was a grunt from Coenwalh as the seax sank into his chest.
 Penda caught him as Coenwalh fell to the ground and the ettin ran away.

-"This is not your fault," Coenwalh managed to get out, "So don't... blame yourself brother. ...
-You've been the best... of Pybba's sons. ...
-He would be proud ... of you."
+"This is not your fault," Coenwalh managed to get out through laboured breathing, "So don't... blame yourself brother. ...
+You've been... the best... of Pybba's sons. ...
+He... would be... proud... of you."

 The life left Coenwalh as soon as he finished saying these words.

 * * *

+# Act III

 To be continued...
 (On this page, so keep checking back for the continuing story.)